redbear/WICED-SDK/WICED-SDK-3.3.1/apps/snip/bluetooth/ble_proximity_reporter/readme.txt

-Add "RB_Duo" to the makefile variable "VALID_PLATFORMS"
+Add "RB_DUO" and "RB_DUO_ext" to the makefile variable "VALID_PLATFORMS"